Treystu/SovereignComms/README.md

 ## Security

 - React escapes message content when rendering to prevent cross-site scripting (XSS).
 Messages are stored and transmitted as raw text.
+- Public keys are signed and verified with ECDSA so peers are authenticated before encrypted messages are exchanged.
+- Pairing interfaces toast verification failures so users see when a remote key's signature is invalid.

 ## Whisper WASM models